skip to main content

 Related: Pharmacy Technician Certification (CPhT) Overview

 A level III pharmacy technician can perform the same duties as a level I and level II pharm tech, with a few additions.
-Depending on the employer, these additions may include assigning duties to other pharmacy techs, creating and prioritizing daily work, assisting with the hiring of new pharmacy technicians, maintaining the pharmacy’s computer system and databases, and ensuring that the pharmaceuticals are handled as required by regulatory agencies.
+Depending on the employer, these additions may include assigning duties to other pharmacy techs, creating and prioritizing daily work, assisting with the hiring of new pharmacy technicians, maintaining the pharmacy’s computer system and databases, and ensuring the pharmaceuticals are handled as required by regulatory agencies.

 The Benefits of Working as a Level II or III Pharmacy Technician